 This entails a discipline that can be hard to commit to when the mind has necessarily normalised an inaccurate view of oneself and the body has normalised discomfort, so it can help to have the support of a therapist to establish these new, more congruent habits.

 My experience of running Prison Dialogue groups helped me see that if a secure boundary is formed on a collective or individual level, life itself has an impulse to harmonise that emerges into that framed interiority.

 Using EMDR shows me that shock is what creates a dissociation, or disconnection from the body, which is the only instrument we have for forming that secure boundary at a personal level.
 In providing a safe place for a client to stay connected to the embodiment of their present, regardless of how traumatic their descriptions of memories might be, they can strengthen their own capacity to absorb shock and respond effectively, rather than be short-circuited by shock into old habitual reactive patterns.
 The shock is not the problem, as shocking as it is, as much as the disconnection from the body that can earth the current of the shock.
 The formative, generative work can then take place.

-Running Anger Workshops reminds me that under the wildest, most destructive rage or the deepest, most icy constriction is fear created by a real or perceived loss or hurt that is interpreted as being about this illusory self which then creates more fear and therefore more denial of the subjective, embodied reality.
+Running Anger Workshops for twenty years reminded me that under the wildest, most destructive rage or the deepest, most icy constriction is fear created by a real or perceived loss or hurt that is interpreted as being about this illusory self which then creates more fear and therefore more denial of the subjective, embodied reality.